SuperOfficeDocs/superoffice-docs/docs/api/webapi/headers/accept-language.md

 For the most part, dates and numbers are passed in neutral culture form.
 The JSON date is always going to be in ISO format `2019-09-23T12:34:45Z` and a decimal number is always going to be with a period decimal point `3.14159`.

-But if an API returns a string containing a value `"3.14159"` rather than the value itself, then `SO-Culture` header will handle these for you.
+But if an API returns a string containing a value `"3.14159"` rather than the value itself, the `SO-Culture` header will handle these for you.

 SO-Culture defaults to the language, so you only need to specify it when it is different.
 The following tells the API to use the Norwegian strings and labels, but format numbers and dates as Swedish.